-- 1. Demonstrate advanced levels of clinical scholarship. - 2.
-Critically analyze complex primary care clinical situations and health care systems to promote optimal outcomes. - 3.
-Evaluate and apply conceptual models, theories, and research in order to improve the health status of individuals as well as diverse populations with a focus on rural and underserved communities. - 4.
-Design, deliver, direct, and disseminate evidence-based practices. - 5.
-Analyze the social, economic, political and policy components of health care systems which affect primary health care planning and delivery. - 6.
-Assume leadership roles in the development of primary health clinical practice models, health policy, and standards of care. - 7.
-Employ professional values and ethical decision making in advanced practice nursing and midwifery. - 8.
-Contribute to the body of nursing and midwifery knowledge. - 9.
-Use information systems to design select, use, and evaluate health care programs, outcomes and systems. - 10.
-Demonstrate competence as a clinical educator.
+- 1. Develop an advanced level of competence for practice that provides consumers with excellent primary care in an area of specialty. - 2.
+Demonstrate advanced levels of clinical scholarship. - 3.
+Critically analyze complex clinical situations and health care systems to promote optimal outcomes. - 4.
+Evaluate and apply conceptual models, theories, and research in order to improve the health status of diverse individuals and populations, with a focus on rural and underserved communities. - 5.
+Design, deliver, direct, evaluate and disseminate evidence-based practices to include research, statistics and epidemiological principles. - 6.
+Analyze the social, cultural, political and economic environment within the healthcare system. - 7.
+Apply ethical principles to guide and evaluate decisions. - 8.
+Demonstrate competence as a clinical educator. - 9.
+Demonstrate leadership to initiate and guide change in clinical practice. - 10.
+Advocate for empowerment of clients, families and communities.
+(Health Policy) - 11.
+Demonstrate information literacy skills in complex decision making. - 12.
+Demonstrate an understanding of the appropriate use of technology to implement and evaluate health care.